U.S. Recycling Industry Is Struggling To Figure Out A Future Without China

 Where was it all going to go now?

 In March, executives from big companies that make or package everything from water to toothpaste in plastic met in Washington, D.C.
-Recyclers and the people who collect and sort trash were there, too.
+Recyclers and the people who collect and sort trash were there too.
 It was the whole chain that makes up the plastic pipeline.
 It was a time of reckoning.

 Sunil Bagaria, who runs recycling company GDB International, took his colleagues to task.
 "Forever, we have depended on shipping our scrap overseas," he bemoaned.
 "Let's stop that."
 European countries, he added, "are recycling 35% to 40% [of their plastic waste].
 The U.S. only recycles 10%.
 How tragic is that?"